Mina (Italian singer): Growing up (1960–1965)

 In 1960, Mina made her Festival della canzone italiana in Sanremo debut with two songs.
 She turned to slow emotional love songs for the first time.
-The song "È vero" ("It's True") reached No. 8 on the Italian charts.
+The song "È vero" ("It's True") reached No. 4 on the Italian charts.
 Gino Paoli's song "Il cielo in una stanza" ("The Sky in a Room") marked the beginning of the young singer's transformation from a rock and roll shrieker to a feminine inspiration for cantautori.
 The idea for the song "Love can grow at any moment at any place" had come to Paoli while lying on a bed and looking at the purple ceiling.
 The single topped the list of annual sales in Italy and reached the Billboard Hot 100 as "This World We Love In".
 Video performances of the song were included in the musicarellos Io bacio... tu baci and Appuntamento a Ischia, and in 1990, in the soundtrack of the film Goodfellas.

-At the 1961 Sanremo song festival, Mina performed two songs.
+At the 1961 Sanremo Song Festival, Mina performed two songs.
 "Io amo, tu ami" ("I Love, You Love") finished fourth and "Le mille bolle blu" ("A Thousand Blue Bubbles") placed fifth.
 Disappointed with these results, Mina declared her intention of never performing at the Sanremo song festival again.

 As her songs and movies were already popular abroad, Mina started to tour Spain and Japan, and performed on Venezuelan TV in 1961.
 Mina performed on Spanish TV and at the Paris Olympia hall at the beginning of 1962.
 The presentation of her German single "Heißer Sand" on 12 March 1962 on Peter Kraus's TV show caused a boom of 40,000 record sales in ten days in Germany.
 The record went to No. 1 and spent over half the year on the German charts in 1962.
 Mina had six more singles on the German chart in the next two years.
 In a listeners' poll conducted in July 1962 in Germany, Austria, and the German-speaking portion of Switzerland, Mina was voted the most popular singer in the world.
 In May 1962, she performed in Buenos Aires.
-Meanwhile, her version of the mambo rhythm "Moliendo Cafe" and the surf pop "Renato" peaked at No. 1 and No. 4 respectively on the Italian charts.
-"L'eclisse twist" appeared on the flipside of "Renato", and was used on the soundtrack of Michelangelo Antonioni's feature film Eclipse.
+Meanwhile, her version of the mambo rhythm "Moliendo cafe" and the surf pop "Renato" peaked at No. 1 and No. 4 respectively on the Italian charts.
+"L'eclisse twist" appeared on the flip side of "Renato", and was used on the soundtrack of Michelangelo Antonioni's feature film Eclipse.